 we can find the evolution of the polyhedral universe, where we have introduced the positive infinitesimal $\epsilon$ to avoid the trivial solution $\theta(t)=\theta_p$.
 It is also possible to solve numerically the evolution equation (\ref{eq:mcphu}) with the initial condition (\ref{eq:24}).
 We shall use the latter approach in obtaining numerical solutions for the geodesic dome universe, where the edge lengths cannot be parametrized by a single dihedral angle.

 To compare with the continuum theory we must introduce an analog of the scale factor $a(t)$.
-In Ref. \cite{LW:2015ab} the authors argued various definitions for the scale factor in discretized FLRW universe in four dimensions.
-The behavior of universe, however, does not depends on the definition so much.
-Here we simply define the scale factor of our polyhedral universe $a_\mathrm{R}$ as the radius of the circumsphere of the polyhedron.
+In Ref. \cite{LW:2015ab} the authors discussed various definitions for the scale factor in a discretized FLRW universe in four dimensions.
+The behavior of universe, however, does not depend so much on the definition.
+Here, we simply define the scale factor of our polyhedral universe $a_\mathrm{R}$ as the radius of the circumsphere of the polyhedron.
 It is given by